AAAI-DISIM-UnivAQ/csim-api-python/README.md

 ```

 ## V-Rep specific
 Package needs platform-specific native library (remoteApi).
 It uses two enviroment variables `VREP` and `VREP_LIBRARY`.
 If `VREP` is unspecified package will use default `/usr/share/vrep` for it.
 If `VREP_LIBRARY` is also unspecified, then it will concatenate `VREP` with `programming/remoteApiBindings/lib/lib/64Bit/`.
-This setup was test tested under **LINUX ONLY**.
-We are open for debug under Windows.
+This setup is tested and develoed under **LINUX ONLY**.
+Mac users should not have problems.

+To have everything in `/usr/share/vrep` :

+    sudo mkdir /usr/share/vrep
+    sudo cp <V-REP dir>programming/remoteApiBindings/lib/lib/Linux/64Bit/*.so /usr/share/vrep/.
+    sudo cp <V-REP dir>programming/remoteApiBindings/python/vrep*.py /usr/share/vrep/.

 * For windows users:

-        *NOT TESTED*
+    _NOT TESTED_

+We are open for contributions to debug it under Windows.

 To use package you will need the socket port number, which can be located in `V-REP/remoteApiConnections.txt`.